 1. Chase Sapphire Preferred® Card: Good to excellent

 The Chase Sapphire Preferred® Card is one of the most popular credit cards available, and it’s easy to see why.
 With it, you’ll earn 60,000 bonus points — a $750 value — after you spend $4,000 on purchases within the first three months of opening an account.
-And, you’ll earn 2X points per $1 spent on travel and dining, and 1 point per $1 spent on all other purchases.
+And, you’ll earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 The Chase Sapphire Preferred® Card offers outstanding rewards and benefits, so it’s only available to those with good to outstanding credit.
 That means you should have a credit score between 660 and 850.